 Some of the home-like perks commonly provided by employers now include:

-- Home-like sofas, armchairs, pod seats, and coffee tables.
+- Comfy sofas, armchairs, pod seats, and coffee tables

-Can Home-Like Workplaces Improve Employee Performance?
-The answer is yes.
-Companies everywhere are finding that providing a home-like atmosphere encourages productivity, collaboration, and open dialogue.
-This is because a home-like atmosphere is less intimating and less formal than a traditional office setup.
-In a relaxed setting, people feel more free to express their thoughts casually, which can stimulate brainstorming and creativity.
+Companies across the globe are discovering that providing a home-like atmosphere encourages productivity, collaboration, and open dialogue.
+After all, a home-like atmosphere is less intimidating and less formal than a traditional office setup.
+In a relaxed setting, people feel more free to express their thoughts casually: stimulating team culture, brainstorming, and creativity.

 5. Industrial Office Design

 Industrial office design has been a major trend for a while, but it’s not going away anytime soon!
 The industrial office design is a purely aesthetic style of design that is intentionally unsophisticated and creates a raw, rustic, and unrefined atmosphere for office workers.

 You’re probably used to seeing some of these popular industrial design trends:

 - Exposed ceiling pipes

 - Exposed brick walls along the outside of the office space

 - Lack of interior walls resulting in more open space